rboric/react-hrm-app/README.md

 The react-hrm-app provides an integrated solution for task management and HRM processes.
 By leveraging the capabilities of React and Firebase, the application provides a user-friendly interface and a comprehensive set of essential features.

+## Instructions for using the react-hrm-app:

+### Landing Page

+Upon accessing the landing page of the app, you will be presented with several options: login, signup for user, signup for admin, and firm registration.

+### Firm Registration

+To begin using the app, you need to register your firm.
+Click on the "firm registering" option.
+Provide the name of your firm and fill in the email input.
+After completing the registration, an email will be sent to the provided email address.
+This email will contain a unique firm CODE that you will use during the signup process as a user or an admin.

+### Signup as User or Admin:

+Choose the appropriate signup option based on your role within the firm: user or admin.
+During the signup process, you will be prompted to enter the firm CODE received in the email after firm registration.
+Users and admins are determined at the firm level, so admin accounts are typically assigned to higher-level personnel within the company.
+These initial steps are crucial for getting started with the react-hrm-app.
+By following these instructions, you will successfully register your firm and create user or admin accounts based on your role within the organization.